6 Myths about Studying Abroad with Pepperdine

 3. "Science and business majors can't go abroad."

 Back up and let's look at some stats--During the academic year of 2019, 77 students majoring in natural sciences went abroad.
 That means 18% of the students who went abroad were science students!
 95 business majors went abroad or 22% of the Pepperdine students around the globe majored in business.
 With almost 40% of the students coming from business or science, don't doubt that it can be done!
-So, once again, go see your magical academic advisor (or contact Beverly in the IP Office for help).
+So, once again, go see your magical academic advisor (or contact Danica Harootian in the IP office for help).
 Depending on your major and completed credits, you might need to do some summer school to make it happen, but don't let that stop you!

 4. "Abroad is too expensive."